MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/azureml-batch-prereqs.md

   az extension add -n ml
   ```

-  Pipeline component deployments for Batch Endpoints are introduced in version 2.7 of the `ml` extension for the Azure CLI.
+  Pipeline component deployments for batch endpoints are introduced in version 2.7 of the `ml` extension for the Azure CLI.
 Use the `az extension update --name ml` command to get the latest version.

   # [Python](#tab/python)